fluffykill/eaglys_take_home/README.md

 # eaglys_take_home

 ### Description
+Web application to parse sql statements.
+Returns a modified verion of the statement with all the column names changed to the hashed version of the column name as well as a map of each column name to the hashed name.

 ### Getting Started
-Create 2 .env files, one in the root folder and one in the backend folder.
+Create two .env files, one in the root folder and one in the backend folder.
 The .env file in the backend folder doesn't need the pg admin credentials
 ```
 DB_USER=
 DB_PASSWORD=